6 recommended OTC drugs

 • Cinnamon — modest effect.

-Medical disclaimer: the information in this guide is for informational purposes only and does not replace advice from a doctor or pharmacist.
+Medical disclaimer: the information in this guide is for informational purposes and does not replace the advice of a doctor or pharmacist.
 For diagnosis and treatment, consult a healthcare professional.

-24/7 pharmacies for type 2 diabetes
+Medicines used for type 2 diabetes mellitus

 Search the pharmacy

-Medicine categories for type 2 diabetes
+Medicine categories for type 2 diabetes mellitus

 Step by step

-How to find a pharmacy fast for type 2 diabetes
+How to find a pharmacy fast for type 2 diabetes mellitus

 For chronic treatment, save your favourite pharmacy in the app and check prices on the comparator — OTC differences between chains can hit 20-40%, while CANAMED-capped Rx items have a fixed maximum but may carry promotions.
-If your treatment for type 2 diabetes runs on a monthly script, schedule pickup a few days before you run out.
+If your treatment for type 2 diabetes mellitus runs on a monthly script, schedule pickup a few days before you run out.

 See also